SovereignCloudStack/standards/Design-Docs/glossary.md

 ## Keystone

-The OpenStack Identity module called Keystone is used as an authentication and rights system between the OpenStack components.
-Keystone divides access to projects in the cloud into so-called "clients" ("tenant").
-A tenant is a tenant of the cloud and has at least one associated user.
+( The OpenStack Identity module called Keystone is used as an authentication and rights system between the OpenStack components.
+Keystone divides access to projects in the cloud into so-called "tenants".
+A tenant is a tenant of the cloud and has at least one assigned user.
 It is possible to create multiple users per tenant with different rights.
-Keystone uses a token system for authorization and also supports connection to other authentication options such as LDAP.
-Furthermore, it is possible to abstract the authentication to the web server via an upstream web server and thus, for example, directly use one of the numerous existing authentication modules of the Apache web server for authorization.
+Keystone uses a token system for authorization and also supports the connection to other authentication options such as LDAP. (wikipedia) )

 ## Glance